 The challenge was to set up a test environment for the onboard device to accurately simulate the environment in the truck and simulate the transmission of data to the central server.
 Establishing appropriate harnesses to test the hardware and software interface was equally challenging.
 The other challenges were the simulation and real-time data generation of the vehicle movement using a simulator GPS.

 A test lab was set up with various versions of the hardware and software and integration points with simulators.
 With use-case methodology and user interviews, test scenarios were chalked out to test the rich functionality and usage of the device.
-Functional testing and regression testing of new releases for both the on-board equipment and web application was undertaken.
+Functional testing and regression testing of new releases for both the onboard equipment and web application were undertaken.
 For each of the client’s built-in products, end-to-end testing was conducted.

 As a result of the testing services, the IoT platform experienced shortened functional release cycles.
 The comprehensive test coverage ensured better GPS validation, reduced preventive cost by identification of holistic test cases, reduced detection cost by performing pre-emptive tests like integration testing.

 Testing Integral to Functional Superiority for TMS

 As seen in the case study above, developing, integrating, operating, and maintaining a TMS is a challenging business.
 There are several stakeholders and a complex process that includes integrated hardware, software, humans, and processes performing myriad functions, making the TMS’s performance heavily reliant on its functioning.
 Adding complexity is the input/output of data, command, and control, data analysis, and communication.
 As a result of its complexity and the importance of its functioning in managing shipping and logistics, testing is an essential aspect of a TMS.

 Testing TMS solutions from the functional, performance design and implementation aspect will ensure that:

 - Shipping loads are accurate, and there are no unwelcome surprises

-- Mobile status updates to eliminate human intervention and provide real-time updates.
+- Mobile status updates eliminate human intervention and provide real-time updates.